What is MongoDB?

 MongoDB Data Model

-This section covers 2 topics: Data as Documents and Dynamic Schemas.
+This section covers 3 topics: Multimodel Architecture, Data as Documents, Dynamic Schemas with Data Governance

 MongoDB documents tend to have all data for a given record in a single document, whereas in a relational database information for a given record is usually spread across many tables.